RakeshPuli11/studentforms/README.md

   //This page allows anyone to register their credentals

-  //This Registration page will store its data in mysql
+  //This Registration page uses mysql to store its data